 It's no secret that Wellington is the central hub for craft beer in New Zealand, so we have aptly named it our Craft Beer Capital.

-Us Wellingtonians and our crafty tourists consume over half of the country's national craft beer output.
+Us Wellingtonians and our crafty tourists consume a third of the country's national craft beer output.
 Tuatara Brewery

 , New Zealand's most productive craft brewery, is Wellington born and operated.
 Our local brewing talent is thriving, with internationally successful contract brewers Yeastie Boys